esignor/CCGR/README.md

 conda activate ccgr_env
 ```

-You are now ready to run the CCGR scripts
+✅ You’re now ready to run the CCGR scripts.

-***alternative Installation with pip***
+*Note: On systems with limited memory, Conda may crash during installation.
+In that case, we recommend using the pip-based installation below.*

+🟦 Option 2 – Install via pip (lightweight alternative)
 If you prefer using `pip` instead of Conda, you can install the required dependencies using the `requirements.txt` file.

-1. It is recommended to use a virtual environment (optional but best practice):
+1. Create a virtual environment (recommended):

 ```
 python -m venv ccgr_env
 source ccgr_env/bin/activate  # On Windows: ccgr_env\Scripts\activate
 ```

-2. Install the dependencies:
+2. Install the required packages:

 ```
 pip install -r requirements.txt
 ```

-You are now ready to run the CCGR scripts
+✅ You’re now ready to run the CCGR scripts.

 **File hierarchy:**